-The State Medical Review (SMRT) process is complex and inconsistent for individuals to navigate and results in a high number of denials resulting in delayed access to services.
+The process to get referred to SMRT (State Medical Review Team) team from the county is complex and inconsistent for individuals to navigate and results in a high number of barriers resulting in delayed access to HCBS MA waivered services.

-The committee learned from Carly Pederson, Clinical Review Specialist with HCEA-State Medical Review Team (SMRT), at our September 2016 meeting that in MN, only 34% of applicants are approved with the initial application.
-That means 2/3 of applicants are denied their first time applying for SMRT certification.
-This is a process people go through in order to qualify for HCBS MA Waivers.
+Individuals must be on SSDI or certified disabled through State Medical Review team (SMRT) in order to qualify for HCBS MA Waivers.
 To start the process people must ask for a referral from their county financial worker.
 There is a variation in access to SMRT referrals from county to county.
 Information is available, but lack of coordination in navigating the process is problematic.
 It is difficult for individuals to be referred for the SMRT referral after several hours on the phone with the county and several calls requesting a SMRT referral.
 Many people who need access to waivers cannot afford hours of cell phone minutes and people with brain injury struggle to have the perseverance to stick with this process to ensure a referral is made to the SMRT department at DHS.
 Members of the committee with brain injury shared their experience with the process which supports this assessment.
 The TBI Advisory Committee recommends DHS address this situation to ensure the process is well supported and standard across Minnesota.